-This section describes the existing cultural heritage values that may be affected by the proposal.
-Describe the environmental values of the cultural landscapes of the affected area in terms of the physical and cultural integrity of the landforms.
+This section of the EIS should describe the existing cultural heritage values that may be affected by the proposal, and include a description of the environmental values of the cultural landscapes of the affected area in terms of the physical and cultural integrity of the landforms.

-An indigenous cultural heritage study must be undertaken in accordance with the requirements of Part 7 of the Aboriginal Cultural Heritage Act 2003.
+Unless an exemption applies under s86 of the Aboriginal Cultural Heritage Act 2003, an indigenous cultural heritage study must be undertaken in accordance with the requirements of Part 7 of that Act.